oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 The following arguments are supported:

 * `autonomous_container_database_backup_id` - (Required when source=BACKUP_FROM_ID) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the source ACD backup that you will clone to create a new ACD.
-* `autonomous_exadata_infrastructure_id` - (Optional) **No longer used.** This parameter is no longer used for Autonomous Database on dedicated Exadata infrasture.
+* `autonomous_exadata_infrastructure_id` - (Optional) **No longer used.** This parameter is no longer used for Autonomous AI Database on dedicated Exadata infrasture.
 Specify a `cloudAutonomousVmClusterId` instead.
 Using this parameter will cause the operation to fail.
 * `autonomous_vm_cluster_id` - (Optional) The OCID of the Autonomous VM Cluster.
 * `backup_config` - (Optional) (Updatable) Backup options for the Autonomous Container Database.
 	* `backup_destination_details` - (Optional) (Updatable) Backup destination details.